cfrank/TEventEmit/README.md

 ## Including in your project

-Until I get around to adding this to NPM, just clone the repo, and include `index.js` in your project.
+Until I get around to adding this to NPM, just clone the repo, and include `TEventEmit.ts` in your project.
 The following examples assume you put the TEventEmit class in a folder called /TEventEmit/

 ```typescript
 import TEventEmit from './TEventEmit/TEventEmit';